Feasible Policy Iteration for Safe Reinforcement Learning: Practical implementations

+Our theoretical analysis of FPI is based on finite state and action spaces, where we can use tables to store values of feasibility function, state-value function, and policy and update them by exact value assignments.
+However, when it comes to infinite state and action spaces, tabular methods no longer apply, and function approximation becomes necessary.
+Similar to standard deep RL algorithms, we approximate the feasibility function, state-value function, and policy using neural networks and update them via gradient descent.
+In this section, we introduce some practical implementations for function approximation used in our experiments.

-We combine FPI with soft actor-critic (SAC)~\cite{haarnoja2018soft} and denote the resulting algorithm as FPI-SAC.
-It learns an action CDF network $G_\phi$, two Q networks $Q_{\omega_1}, Q_{\omega_2}$, and a policy network $\pi_\theta$.
-The action CDF $G$ takes the current state and action as input and outputs the CDF value of the next state, i.e., $G(x,u)=F(f(x,u))$.
-Its loss function is
+On the basis of FPI, we adopt SAC~\cite{haarnoja2018soft} for reward optimization and denote the resulting algorithm as FPI-SAC.
+Our algorithm learns an action feasibility function $G_\phi(x,u)$ represented by a neural network with parameter $\phi$, which is a Q-function-like variant of the CDF in Example \ref{exp: CDF}.
+It takes the current state and action as input and outputs the CDF value of the next state, i.e., $G^\pi(x,u)=F^\pi(f(x,u))$.
+FPI-SAC also learns two action-value networks $Q_{\omega_1}, Q_{\omega_2}$ and a stochastic policy network $\pi_\theta$.

+We use a sigmoid output activation function for $G_\phi$ because its value is within $[0,1]$ by definition.
+Incorporating this prior structure into the network makes it easier to converge because it eliminates excessively large errors introduced by bootstrapping.
+To avoid the gradient vanishing problem caused by sigmoid function, we use a cross-entropy loss to train $G_\phi$, with the right-hand side of \eqref{eq: risky self-consistency condition} as the training label:

-where $D$ is the set of transition data collected by the policy and $\bar{\phi}$ is the parameters of the target action CDF network, which is updated slower than the action CDF network for stabilizing the training process.
-The loss functions of the Q networks are,
+where $\mathcal{D}$ is the replay buffer and $\bar{\phi}$ is the parameters of the target network for $G_\phi$, which is updated at a slower rate to stabilize the training process.